TaloDev/hosting/README.md

 # Talo: self-hostable game dev tools

-Talo is a collection of tools and APIs designed to make game development easier and to help you make better data-driven decisions.
+Talo is the easiest way to add leaderboards, player authentication, socket-based multiplayer and more to your game.
+Using the Talo Dashboard, you can visualise and analyse your game data to make data-driven decisions.

-From essentials like player management, stats and leaderboards to advanced APIs for game saves, event tracking and player authentication.

 Talo is available to use via our [Godot plugin](https://github.com/TaloDev/godot), [Unity package](https://github.com/TaloDev/unity) or [REST API](https://docs.trytalo.com/docs/http/authentication).